-In the movie, “Beautiful Dreamers,” two men, a vicar, and a journalist discuss the danger of Walt Whitman’s visit to a quaint 19th century English village.
+In the movie, “Beautiful Dreamers,” two men, a vicar and a journalist, discuss the danger of Walt Whitman’s visit to a quaint 19th century English village.
 The Vicar is concerned about the wild influence Whitman will have on the people of his small pious town, while the journalist chooses to underestimate the famous writer’s influence, calling him “a harmless old man.”
 To this, the Vicar replies, “It is not the man that concerns me, but the voice.”

 A writer is never harmless.
 Words are power.
 No matter what we write, we teach.
 Whether it’s non-fiction or novels, poetry or prose, adult or children’s literature, we are all influencing the minds of our readers and therefore have a responsibility to be true to the page.
 How that translates into personal experience is up to us.
 But it is our bottom line because a reader can sense when we are false.
 They may not know what it is or be able to articulate it, but they will nevertheless put down the book if it is absent of truth.
-This is a universal rule.
-It applies to all genres.

 A fellow fiction writer who was having trouble finding a publisher once asked me in frustration, “What do publishers want?”

 “The answer is simple,” I said, “they want the same thing readers want.
 The same thing we all want when we pick up a book: A genuine voice.
 A voice that shakes our world, alters our perceptions, opens us up, makes us feel we are not alone in this life.
 We want to fall in love with the story and its people.
 We want to learn and grow and feel and think.
 Laugh and cry.
 Live in another world for a while.
 We want to come away changed by a writer’s words, for a brief moment or for a lifetime.
 We all want the same thing from a book.”